Women for Women International: History

+After 25 years serving in Afghanistan (2002), Women for Women International was forced to suspend operations.

-As of 2015, the charity has helped about 449,000 marginalized women in countries affected by war.
+As of 2025, the charity has helped roughly 616,184 marginalized women in countries affected by war.

 In September 2006, Women for Women International was the first women's organization to receive the Hilton Humanitarian Prize, the world's largest humanitarian prize of $1.5 million.
 Amartya Sen, Nobel Laureate and Hilton Prize juror also commented on the selection saying women of war is a neglected issue and WfWI has identified the need and has gone on to protect millions of lives.

 Activities

-Women for Women International connects women with other women in a conflict zone and the sponsor sends money every month to their partner.
-The participants enroll in a one-year program designed to help them gain the skills, confidence, psychological healing, and mutual support needed to rebuild their lives after war.
-After the program they become leaders in their communities.

-As of June 30, 2011, WfWI had disbursed $103 million to some 317,000 women participants.
-The program is paid for through a mix of individual "sister to sister" direct sponsorships and grants from governmental, multilateral, foundation, corporate, and individual donors.
+Women for Women International connects donors with individual women in conflict zones in a sponsorship model called Stand With Her.
+The participants enroll in holistic program designed to help them gain the skills, confidence, psychological healing, and mutual support needed to rebuild their lives after war.
+After the program they become leaders in their communities.The program is paid for through a mix of individual "sister to sister" direct sponsorships and grants from governmental, multilateral, foundation, corporate, and individual donors.

 Since 2016, WfWI has held an annual charity sale to raise money for women survivors of war.
 The 2017 sale raised over US$224,000.